Top 7 castles in the Netherlands

 There’s also a lovely little shop selling items produced on the castle estate (including wines, marmalades, oils, and game), or products with designs inspired by the castle and its gardens.
 And make sure you check out the Rapunzel-like Twickel water tower - it's magical.

-Kasteel Groeneveld is an estate located in the municipality of Baarn, and is up the road from another significant Dutch royal palace - Soestdijk!
-Groeneveld is run by State Forestry (Staatsbosbeheer) and is run as a “city and rural country estate.”
+Kasteel Groeneveld is an estate located in the municipality of Baarn, and is up the road from a rather significant Dutch royal palace: Soestdijk!
+Groeneveld is run by State Forestry (Staatsbosbeheer) as a “city and rural country estate”.

 The castle started life in the 18th century as a summer home for wealthy families from Amsterdam, but has been publicly owned since 1940.
 You can book guided tours to see inside the castle or visit the exhibition which is home to one of only three xylotheques (a collection of wood from different kinds of trees) to be found in the Netherlands.
 The castle also hosts a number of fairs and festivals throughout the year and makes for a beautiful wedding or event location.

 Muiderslot, also known as Muiden Castle, is a medieval castle in the historical Dutch city of Muiden.
 Built in 1285, Muiderslot is one of the oldest castles in the Netherlands!
-Looking like it has been picked straight out of a fairytale, Muiderslot is surrounded by a square moat and beautiful vegetable and herb gardens, and a plum orchard.
+Looking like it has been picked straight out of a fairytale, Muiderslot is surrounded by a square moat and beautiful vegetable and herb gardens, as well as a plum orchard.